tsaltas/carlin/README.md

 *	All the form inputs are are 'text', but maybe they don't need to be
 *	Again, this is front-end, client side scripting only

 There's no server to post the form input to, so don't worry about that.
-Feel free to use any framework or metholodgy you'd like.
+Feel free to use any framework or metholodgy you'd like, although please refrain some simple html 5 validation.

 ### Problem 2